 Yom Kippur is the holiest day on the Jewish calendar.
 It occurs 10 days after Rosh Hashanah—the Jewish New Year.
-What are the ways Believers can remember Yom Kippur?
-Keep reading to find out…
+What are the ways Believers can celebrate Yom Kippur and remember its significance and purpose?

 Rosh Hashanah is a festive holiday—celebrated by eating apples and honey to sweeten the start of a new year.
 However, the week that follows is a time for reflection, atonement, and ultimately forgiveness.

 In the weeks preceding Yom Kippur, we ask for forgiveness from God, as well as each other.